onnia/Local-upload-folder/README.md

 The image gallery is using express framework to generate the web gallery to your localhost.
 The images are handled with grunt task runner.

-The application need to get up and running wit terminal command of
+The application need to get up and running with terminal command of

 ```grunt
 ```